MikeWise2718/markdowndocs/tensorflow/tensorflow-notes.md

   - see the tensorflow install page for a little test program

 Then you might want to install jupyter
+ - pip install jupyter --upgrade

+# Reactivating an old anaconda
+- conda info --envs

+# Bringing TF up-to-date
+- pip install pip --upgrade
- - pip install --upgrade jupyter
+- pip install tensorflow --upgrade

 # Links